Alfresco/docs-activiti-enterprise/docs/administrator/deploy/helm.md

 	git clone https://github.com/Alfresco/example-process-application.git
 	```

-2. Clear out the example files in the `/processes/` folder and insert the XML process definitions and JSON process extension files for the new application in their place.
+2. Clear out the example files in the directories under the `/project/` folder and insert the XML process definitions and JSON process extension files for the new application in their place.

 3. Edit the `Dockerfile` and set the location of where the XML and JSON files will be located in the created image.
 The default is `maven/processes`.

 4. Update the value of `{DOCKER_REGISTRY}` in the `env.sh` file to point to the Docker registry of the Kubernetes namespace.

-5. Create and push the runtime bundle image using the following command:
+5. Create and push the image using the following command:

 	```bash
 	export DOCKER_IMAGE_TAG=<branch>